NabhahnK/Horiseon/README.md

 ## Logical Structure

-I needed to refactor the code to be in an orginised and understandable layout.
+I needed to refactor the code to be in an organised and understandable layout.

 ### For example: